dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * `Questions`: how users ask a question
 * `Prepositions`: what prepositions users use for asking that query
 * `Comparisons`: what comparisons do users think of when they type their query
-* `Related`: Related queries to the main query's subject (e.g. in Google they would be the top suggestions marked as "Related Searches")
+* `Related`: Related queries to the main query's subject (e.g., in Google they would be the top suggestions marked as "Related Searches")

 The last graph (derived from [Google Trends](https://trends.google.com/trends/?geo=US)) illustrates the **search interest** rate with regard to the same three queries aforementioned.
 A value of 100 is the peak popularity for the term, a value of 50 means that the term is half as popular, and a score of 0 means that there was not enough data for this term.